Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 Special notes when sourcing from China

-• Best practice: validate certificates directly with the issuing body, then confirm the factory legal name matches across Alibaba profile, invoices, and certificates.
+• Best practice: validate certificates directly with the issuer, then confirm the factory's legal name matches Alibaba, invoices, and certificates.

 • Operational reality: longer lead times and holiday shutdowns make the backup supplier plan even more valuable.